TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/javascript/index.md

   } else {
     console.log("Usage: please input a non-negative integer") }

 ```

 {% endraw %}

-[Prime Number](https://sampleprograms.io/projects/prime-number) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Prime Number in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Ganesh Naik
 - Jayden Thrasher

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 03 2020 23:41:26.
-The solution was first committed on Oct 05 2019 14:01:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution